-- (ii) Poultry Industry Association Codes of Practice - Egg and Poultry Meat. - (iii) Guidelines for Effluent Treatment Plants by Department of Health. - (b) Council shall also consider the following information supplied by the applicant: - (i) An assessment of the effects of the proposal and alternatives for: - raw materials to be used - methods of waste handling and disposal - process plant and buildings - instrumentation and control systems - ancillary plant buildings - by-products handling and disposal - odour treatment - containment measures to reduce wind dispersal. - (ii) Description of local topographical, meteorological and land use data. - (iii) As a condition of consent Council may require an annual monitoring report from the applicant that monitors and reports on complaints.
+- (a) Council shall consider each application on its merits having regard to (but not restricted to) the current, recognised New Zealand Guidelines and Industry Codes of Practice such as pig farming, poultry farming and the utilisation of sewage and effluent on land - (b) Council shall also consider the following information supplied by the applicant: - (i) An assessment of the effects of the proposal and alternatives for: - raw materials to be used

+- methods of waste handling and disposal

+- process plant and buildings

+- instrumentation and control systems

+- ancillary plant buildings

+- by-products handling and disposal

+- odour treatment

+- containment measures to reduce wind dispersal.

+- (ii) Description of local topographical, meteorological and land use data.

+- (iii) As a condition of consent Council may require an annual monitoring report from the applicant that monitors and reports on complaints.